 - Orientation to public health at the UM-SPH

-- Opportunity to meet, interact and engage with diverse public health practitioners and faculty.
+- Opportunities to meet, interact and engage with diverse public health practitioners and faculty

-- Field experience and hands-on learning at community-based organizations/non-profits, health systems, and government agencies.
+- Field experience and hands-on learning in community-based organizations, governmental health organizations, health systems, and research

 - Group learning at UM-SPH that will include seminars, lectures, and workshops.

 FPHLP is funded by the Centers for Disease Control and Prevention (CDC), Office of the Director, Office of Minority Health and Health Equity (OMHHE).
-It is part of the CDC Undergraduate Public Health Scholars (CUPS) along with programs at Columbia University, Morehouse College, and Kennedy Krieger Institute.
+It is part of the CDC Undergraduate Public Health Scholars (CUPS) along with programs at Columbia University, Morehouse College, Kennedy Krieger Institute, and University of California, Los Angeles.
 All programs share FPHLP’s commitment to educating and training leaders who will become a part of a diverse public health workforce.
 Students may apply to multiple CUPS sites, however if students are interested in applying to FPHLP, they must complete the FPHLP online application.

 - Summer Public Health Scholars Program at Columbia University